B.C. attorney general advises social media, adult-content sites to comply with intimate images act | CBC News

 It will require perpetrators to destroy the images and remove them from the Internet, search engines and all forms of electronic communication.

+Sharma was asked on Thursday how long it would take to have images removed and compensation to be issued.
+She did not provide an exact timeline.

+"The goal is to be a very fast-acting, trauma-informed process.
+We're working right now on launching a website with the Civil Resolution Tribunal, which will be the main forum for these types of orders," she said, adding that it will be accessible 24 hours a day, seven days a week.

-If a social media company, online platform or websites do not comply with court orders, they could face consequences, such as administrative penalties and orders to pay for damages, Sharma said on Thursday.
+If a social media company, online platform or website does not comply with a court order, it could face consequences, such as administrative penalties and orders to pay for damages, Sharma said on Thursday.
+She also said that B.C. has the tools to enforce the new laws internationally.

-The legislation is expected to come into force through regulation in the coming months, according to the province.
+B.C.'s legislation is expected to come into force through regulation in the coming months, according to the province.

+The provincial tool, which now exists in several provinces, seeks to provide civil legislation to complement laws enshrined in Canada's Criminal Code over the matter.

+In March 2015 the code was changed as part of the Protecting Canadians from Online Crime Act.

 With files from The Canadian Press and CBC's The Early Edition